Strong nor’easter forces water rescues and inundates roads as it moves up the East Coast

 Some of the gusty winds could last into Tuesday morning along the Northeast coast and could down tree branches and send unsecured objects flying.

-Power outages are possible, especially in coastal areas, and gusty winds will stretch farther inland to more heavily populated areas.
-Additional air travel delays and cancellations are possible Monday for major hubs like Washington, DC, New York City and Boston.
+Around 12,000 customers in New Jersey and 10,000 in New York were without power early Monday, according to Poweroutage.us, and additional air travel delays and cancellations are possible Monday for major hubs like Washington, DC, New York City and Boston.

 Some of the storm’s heaviest rain has already soaked the Carolinas, but an additional 1 to 3 inches is possible from the mid-Atlantic to Northeast into Tuesday.
 Localized flash flooding will be a concern in areas that experience multiple rounds of heavy rain.